top of page

 Quiet Holidays

 The holidays were very different for me this year.
 My girls are adults now, and I know some traditions mean a lot to them, but not being in a place of my own changed everything.
 Their stockings were in storage.
 The cookie cutters were in storage.
 Ornaments.
 In storage.
 My past.
 In storage.
 So it looked different.
 It felt different.
 And somehow… that was okay.
-I’m starting to realize how many traditions actually just add stress to people.
-This year I paid attention to what rea
+I’m starting to realize how many traditions actually just add stress to my life.
+This year, I paid attention to what r

 Jodi Rae